Helping Seismologists Visualize Seismic Station Data

 Seismic stations are located all over.
 There are two types of stations.
 Broadband stations are sensitive and can detect shaking from very far away, while strong motion stations focus on detecting closer, violent, shaking.
 Each station, regardless of type, has multiple data channels.
 There are often three channels to measure shaking - one vertical (z) channel, and two horizontals (x and y) that show north-south and east-west shaking.
 Older stations may only have one channel that measures vertical shaking.
 Additionally, there are channels that show data about the station site like temperature and tilt Each channel of data is transmitted back to the servers and is processed quickly.

 After the initial iteration, SQUAC was revisited in May 2019.
-The overall concept remained the same, but the UI received major changes, and continued to be changed during the design process.
+The overall concept remained the same, but the UI received a major overhaul.

 Channel Group Creation